mbourgey/EBI_cancer_workshop_CNV/README.md

 For each sample:

-	1 alignment file (.bam generated in the previous hands-on) on the human reference séquence
+	1 alignment file (.bam generated in the previous hands-on) on the human reference sequence

 **SNParray data**